 Applying Risk Management Principles and Innovative Technologies to Effectively Manage Deteriorating Infrastructure

-By 2017, provide utilities with tools and strategies to optimize the use of condition assessment and risk management in making infrastructure renewal decisions and the use of innovative renewal techniques.
+By 2017, provide utilities with tools and strategies to optimize the use of condition assessment and risk management in making infrastructure renewal decisions, and guidance on the use of innovative renewal techniques.

 Water Demand: Improving the Effectiveness of Forecasts and Management

-By 2018, increase the effectiveness of demand forecasting and management, by increasing our knowledge of water demand factors, providing guidance on preparing forecasts, understanding the uncertainty associated with them, and more effectively incorporating demand forecasts and their uncertainty into financial, infrastructure and water resource plans.
+By 2018, increase the effectiveness of demand forecasting and management; by increasing our knowledge of water demand factors; providing guidance on preparing forecasts; understanding the uncertainty associated with them; and more effectively incorporating demand forecasts and their uncertainty into financial, infrastructure, and water resource plans.